jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

 # AssertionError
 ```

-the terminal responds to our change, though it still shows passing tests
+the terminal responds to our change, though all tests are still passing

 ```shell
 ==================== 1 passed in 0.01s ======================